 All nursery staff must also be trained in paediatric first aid.

 In Wales, the person in charge of the setting must have at least a relevant Level 3 qualification.
-This should be on the Care Council for Wales current qualification list.
-At least 80% of the non-supervisory staff must hold a minimum Level 2 qualification from the Care Council for Wales current qualification list.
+This should be on the Social Care Wales current qualification list.
+At least 80% of the non-supervisory staff must hold a minimum Level 2 qualification from the Social Care Wales current qualification list.
 At least half of these must have a qualification at Level 3.

 In Welsh settings caring for under-2s at least half of staff caring for babies should have received training in this specific area.
 The person in charge of the baby room must have at least two years' experience of working with children under 2.